microshare/microshare.github.io/docs/2/technical/microshare-platform/views-guide.md

 ### Use-case: Tracking Record Count

-The intent of the solution is to provide a simple programmatic way to check that the count of received records at the Microshare® layer is consistent with the expected count.
+The intent of the solution is to provide a simple programmatic way to check that the count of received records at the Microshare layer is consistent with the expected count.

-An API call can be used to invoke a View within Microshare® whose job is to request a count between a given datetime range that corresponds with the sample duration.
+An API call can be used to invoke a View within Microshare whose job is to request a count between a given datetime range that corresponds with the sample duration.
 The response from the API can be compared against the actual recorded records to determine if they are in agreement.

-To start, create a new View in Composer under the account that owns the data records in Microshare®.
+To start, create a new View in Composer under the account that owns the data records in Microshare.
 That view should look something like:

 ##### Query
 {% highlight JSON %}